FACN7/HIO-team/README.md

 ## WHAT:
  Our interface provide all the infromation about the team as well readable with voxchrome, and have smoothly contact form to   make sure we get the customers requirements .
  ## HOW:
- We had draw a sketcha of the final project, and split it to three groups, each developere was responsable to a part. then we had push it to git with resolving the conflicts.
+ We had draw a sketcha of the final project, and split it to three groups, each developer responsible of his part. then we had push it to git with resolving the conflicts.

  ## GOALS: